jhjcpishva/notify-to-line/README.md

 ## Overview

-REST API to send LINE Message to single user.

-It's aimed as sample project to use [LineLoginMicroService](https://github.com/jhjcpishva/LineLoginMicroService)
+This is a REST API for sending LINE messages to a single user.
+It serves as a sample project for using the [LineLoginMicroService](https://github.com/jhjcpishva/LineLoginMicroService).

 ## Setup

 ### Preparation

-You will need to setup your LINE Official Account and Enabled Messaging API for it.
+First, set up a LINE Official Account and enable the Messaging API.

-You will need `Channel access token (long-lived)` and `Channel secret` to use this service.

-To collect `LINE_USER_ID` you can use [LineLoginMicroService](https://github.com/jhjcpishva/LineLoginMicroService)

-or provide `.env` file with following credentials
+You'll need the `Channel access token (long-lived)` and `Channel secret` to use this service.
+To obtain a `LINE_USER_ID`, you can use the [LineLoginMicroService](https://github.com/jhjcpishva/LineLoginMicroService) or manually provide the credentials in a `.env` file as follows:

 ```env:.env
 LINE_CHANNEL_ACCESS_TOKEN=Or3x....